docQodly/docs/docs/studio/model/model-editor-interface.md

 ## Workspace

-In the workspace is where you create a datastore model for your Qodly project.
+In the workspace, you create a datastore model for your Qodly project.
 A datastore model is made up of one or more datastore classes, containing attributes and functions, and you can also create relation attributes which are links between datastore classes.
 Below is an example datastore model for a simple structure of employees and companies:

 ![model](img/model-example.png)

 You can identify the currently selected datastore class by its highlighted border in the workspace.
 In our example, the Employee datastore class is selected.
 Note that the panel color of datastore classes can be customized.
-You can move a datastore class in the Workspace by a select and drag action.
+You can move a datastore class in the workspace by a select and drag action.

 ## Toolbar

 The toolbar bordering the top of your workspace contains the following buttons:

-**On the left side:**

 - **Fit view**: By clicking on the ![alt-text](img/fitview-icon.png) icon you will get a fitted view of your entire model in the workspace area.
 - **Reload model** ![alt-text](img/fitview-icon.png): Reloads the model definition.
 This button is useful when you modify model functions or properties in different browser windows.

-**On the right side:**

 - **Zoom setting** ![alt-text](img/zoom-feature.png): Controls the percentage of zoom in your workspace area.
 Note that you can also use the **mouse wheel** to modify the zoom setting.

 ## Miniature Overview Area